 As you begin your treatment, make sure that you understand what to expect.
-Is this for cure?
-What are the chances of cure?
+Is this for a cure?
+What are the chances of a cure?
 If there is no cure, will the treatment make me live better or longer?
-It is very important to understand the truth about what to expect from the treatment—and what are the potential costs of side effects, expenses, etc.—so that you can make the best decisions for yourself and the life you want to lead.
+It is very important to understand the truth about what to expect from the treatment—and what are the potential side effects, expenses, etc.—so that you can make the best decisions for yourself and the life you want to lead.

 Ovarian Cancer Treatment Options

 Surgery is usually the first step in treating ovarian cancer and it should be performed by a gynecologic oncologist.
 Most surgery is performed using a procedure called a laparotomy during which the surgeon makes a long cut in the wall of the abdomen.
 Occasionally, early-stage ovarian cancer can be managed by laparoscopic surgery whereby multiple (1/2” to 3/4”) small incisions are made in the belly button or lower abdomen.
 Laparoscopic surgery sometimes can also be performed in women with advanced ovarian cancer.